 - Opportunistic Deployment – Instead of deploying your entire money one shot into equities, it is initially parked in a safe debt fund and gradually moved into equities over a period of time

 - Valuation Driven Strategy – deploys larger amounts of money into equities when valuations are low and lower amounts of money when valuations are high

 - Eliminates the need to Time Markets – Patiently waits & buys equities only at reasonable valuations

 2. Consistent Performance with Reduced Risk of Subpar Long Term Outcomes

 - Consistent Return Experience over the Long Term (5-7 years)

-- POWER STP strategy outperformed lumpsum 2 out of 3 times – Average outperformance of 2.2% CAGR – on a 5 year rolling basis
+- POWER STP strategy outperformed lumpsum majority of the times – Average outperformance of 1.7% CAGR – on a 5 year rolling basis

 - Reduces Risk of Poor Long-Term Outcomes usually due to High Starting Valuations